Lookup the KV cache#

 interface is defined as the following:

-The function takes a list of tokens as input and returns a dictionary containing the layout information for each token.
+The function takes a list of tokens as input and returns event_id and a dictionary containing the layout information for each token.

 The layout information is represented as a mapping between instance_id